icanfast/wishuponablock/README.md

 ## How to play

-open terminal
+Open terminal

-`python -m pip install pygame`
+Run `python -m pip install pygame`

-wait for installation to finish
+Wait for installation to finish

-make sure you're within this directory
+Make sure you're within the repo directory

-`python tetris.py`
+Run `python tetris.py`

 ## Why to play